 "Network Layouts" on page 13

 This chapter discusses the network configuration needed for a typical traffic-managed server farm.
 It covers hardware requirements, the layout of the network, IP addresses and DNS entries.

-- "Initial Configuration" on page 33 - 1.
-See "Multi-Site Cluster Management" on page 363
+1. See "Multi-Site Cluster Management" on page 365